Backward running

 Backward running, also known as backwards running, running backwards, reverse running, retro running, or retro locomotion is the act of running in reverse, so that one travels in the direction one's back is facing rather than one's front.
 It is classed as a retro movement, the reverse of a normal movement.

+The fastest time recorded for a marathon running backwards is Irish athlete - Conor J. Fitzgerald at a time of 3 hours and 41 minutes and 52 seconds at the 2024 Sydney Marathon.